 Take that first step and learn to LOVE the hell out of the ride.

-Professionally, I'm a Life Coach, Mentor, Certified Nutrition Coach, Podcaster, Entrepreneur. and co-founder of National Sober Day (9/14.)
+Professionally, I'm a Life Coach, Mentor, Certified Nutrition Coach, Podcaster, Entrepreneur. and creator of Real Aligned Women.

 I help women over 40 how to LIVE and LOVE themselves without alcohol by using a holistic daily practice.

 I believe that midlife is the best life, and alcohol does not belong there.

-Book a 30-minute free coaching session with me. today.
+Book a 45-minute free coaching session with me. today.
 You talk, I listen.
 I give you honest feedback to help you connect with where you are to where you want to be.